WTF is

 • There is a cure for hepatitis C.

-• Your healthcare provider can prescribe medications that help the body clear, or cure, the infection within as little as 8- 12 weeks.
+• Your healthcare provider can prescribe medications that help the body clear, or cure, the infection within 8- 12 weeks with little or no side effects.

 Well...